ReliSA/STePSEnHECs-PaCt/catalogue/Non-Essential_Project.md

 ## Synopsis (optional)

 How not to risk relationship between teachers and customers inherent in students working on core business?
-Accept projects that are not on the customer’s critical path or essential for their operations.
+Accept projects that are not on the customer's critical path or essential for their operations.

 ## Context